drbtlr/beating-the-odds/contributor_guide/contributor_guide.md

 <br />

 ## Using GitHub for OpenSDP

-GitHub is a platform that allows OpenSDP contributors to share their code, collaborate with peers, and produce useful output for others to use.
-Here, we take you through the steps of initializing your work with OpenSDP's GitHub guidelines so that you can contribute to OpenSDP openly and effectively.
+OpenSDP tutorials and guides are built on GitHub - a platform for open source development and project hosting.
+GitHub is the platform that allows OpenSDP contributors to share their code, collaborate with peers, and produce useful output for others to use.
+Here, we take you through the steps of initializing your work with OpenSDP's GitHub guidelines so that you can contribute to OpenSDP.

 ### Step 1 (if applicable): Create GitHub account
 If you are new to GitHub, you can create an account here: